Efficient MPC-Based Energy Management System for Secure and Cost-Effective Microgrid Operations: Forecasting Model

 \section{Forecasting Model}

-An auto-regressive framework, which utilizes the data efficiently and is suitable for limited data scenario, is introduced first, and then specialized for solar and load power forecasting.
-The forecasting model, initialized at the step $k$ within the MPC algorithm, is
+A kernel-based auto-regressive framework, i.e., kernel ridge regression (KRR), which utilizes the data efficiently and is suitable for a small sample scenario, is introduced first, and then the MMDG-AKRR is developed for solar power forecasting.